rabbitstack/fibratus/docs/kevents/thread.md

 `SetThreadContext` sets the thread context.
 Thread context represents the set of CPU registers.

 - `status` contains the result of operation. (e.g. `Success`)

+## Thread pool events {docsify-ignore}

+A thread pool is a collection of worker threads that efficiently execute asynchronous callbacks on behalf of the application.
+The thread pool is primarily used to reduce the number of application threads and provide management of the worker threads.

+#### SubmitThreadpoolWork

+Enqueues the work item to the thread pool.
+This event has the following parameters:

+- `pool_id` represents the thread pool identifier.
+- `task_id` represents the thread pool task identifier.
+- `callback` represents the address of the callback function.
+- `context` represents the address of the callback context.
+- `subprocess_tag` represents the thread pool identifier.
+- `pool_id` represents the service identifier associated with the thread pool.
+- `callback_symbol` represents the callback symbol (e.g. `RtlCaputreContext`)
+- `callback_module` represents the module containing the callback symbol (e.g. `C:\Windows\System32\ntdll.dll`)
+- `context_rip` represents the value of instruction pointer contained in the callback context.
+- `context_rip_symbol` represents the symbol name associated with the instruction pointer in callback context.
+- `context_rip_module` represents the module name associated with the instruction pointer in callback context.

+#### SubmitThreadpoolCallback

+Submits the thread pool callback for execution within the work item.
+This event has the same parameter set as the `SubmitThreadpoolWork` events.

+#### SetThreadpoolTimer

+Sets the thread pool timer object.
+This event consists of the following parameters:

+- `duetime` represents the timer due time.
+- `subqueue` represents the memory address of the timer subqueue.
+- `timer` represents the memory address of the timer object.
+- `period` represents the period of the timer.
+- `window` represents the timer tolerate period.
+- `absolute` indicates if the timer is absolute or relative.